State Department for Youth Affairs and The Arts

 Quality Policy Statement

 The State Department for Youth and its agencies is committed to deliver efficient and effective service delivery of such quality that fully meets customers’ expectations.
-Thus, for all stuff, including the Statement’s Management, quality is a priority and quality culture will be our strategy as follows:
+Thus, for all staff, including the Statement’s Management, quality is a priority and quality culture will be our strategy as follows:

 - Establishing a Strategic Plan that guides the State Department’s direction;